mynaphotomynaphoto

 Step 1: Shoot

-• Use the rear camera (front camera lowers quality)
+• Use the rear camera (the front camera lowers quality)

 • Face forward, no hat, mouth closed, neutral expression